andrew-wilkes/godot-color-picker-text-button/README.md

 After adding a ColorPickerTextButton node to your scene, you may customize the Script Variables in the Inspector panel.

-The label text is changed via the Text Value variable, and the Button text value is ignored.
+The label text is changed via the Text Value variable, and the Button text value is deleted/ignored.

+To confirm a color selection click outside the color picker panel.

+To change the Button Style, uncheck the boxes in Button Custom Styles and click the reset button for the Style Script Variable.
+Then create a new StyleBox Resource.

+## Signals

+* popup_hide - emitted when the popup panel is closed
+* color_changed(color) - emitted as the selected color is changed

+Other signals are as per the **Button** Node.